backprop/php/README.md

 `$myQuery=PHPGroupQuery::groupQuery($myQuery,["Department","User"]);`

 where the first argument is your query (2D array), and the second argument is an array with the column names you need to group on.
+You can group to as many levels as you wish.
+The query must have at least one record, so test it before you send it for grouping.

 **How do I process the returned array?**